coderofgames/noise/readme.md

         <h2> Building</h2>
     <p>This should build cleanly with microsoft visual studio, the program will through an exception
         if run from visual studio using ctrl+f5 however if you navigate to the root directory there should be an executable that can be run by double clicking.
+The mouse navigates, and the w key will show the wireframe of the sphere mesh tessellated / expanded from a cube.
         </p>
     </div>